-The minimum driving age in Germany is 18.
-Drivers under 18 years of age aren't allowed to drive, even if they possess a valid Australian driver's licence.
+The minimum driving age is 18.
+Drivers under 18 years of age aren't allowed to drive, even if they have an Australian driver's licence.

-Drivers must have their driver's licence, insurance and vehicle documents in the vehicle at all times.
+Always have your driver's licence, insurance and vehicle documents in the vehicle while you're driving.

-An Australian driver's licence can only be used in Germany in some circumstances.
+Your Australian driver's licence can only be used in some circumstances.
 Check the Embassy of Germany website for details.
-Obtain an International Driving Permit before you depart Australia.
+Get an International Driving Permit before you travel.

-Check with your travel insurer that your policy covers you when riding a motorcycle.
-Wear, and ensure your passenger wears, a correctly fastened and approved helmet.
+Check your travel insurance covers you when riding a motorcycle.
+Always wear a helmet.

 Beware of taxi drivers touting for business in public places such as the airport as they may charge you more.
-Metred taxis are freely available from official taxi ranks.
-Rideshare apps such as Uber are legal and are widely used.
+Metered taxis are freely available from official taxi ranks.
+Rideshare services such as Uber are legal and are widely used.

 Germany has a well-developed bus and rail transport system.
 Take care with your personal belongings as petty crime occurs on public transport, particularly on trains, and in major transport hubs.
 Don't leave bags unattended on trains, even briefly, as theives can take a bag very quickly.

 The Australian Government doesn't provide information on the safety of individual commercial airlines or flight paths.
 See the